Daniel-KM/Omeka-S-module-ImageServer/README.md

   recommended for now.
 - Jpeg 2000 creates a single file that can be processed quickly with some image processor.
-- Tiled pyramidal tiff creates a single file too?
+- Tiled pyramidal tiff creates a single file too.

 All files created are stored in directory `files/tile` of Omeka and can be renamed with [Archive Repertory] too.